Tubbz-alt/NMI-elasticall/README.md

 sys     0m0.028s
 ```

+We see the service *rpc.gssd* does not appear at all in the past.
+This must be a recent problem.

+Something persisting from the past instead is in machine *psrealay*, a *dhcpd* error message.
+It seems some computer is not getting an IP.

-The analysis is very crude but we can already establish with a good degree of confidence ***we have a problem in *psanagpu104****.
-Indeed, its frequent presence in the sample carries error messages and it is not reflected in the sample produced from old logs.
+The analysis is very crude but we can already establish with a good degree of confidence that we ***may have a problem in *psanagpu104****.

+## Getting the status of Elasticsearch

+## Let's do some scripting

 ## Counting documents, aka log lines